 As the European Union has expanded eastward, hundreds of thousands of children have been turned into orphans in all but name.
-They grow up without their parents, who have no choice but to work in rich, Western European countries for a lack of job options back home.
+They grow up without their parents, who have no choice but to work in rich, Western European countries of a lack of work options and opertunities back home.

 More than half the children grow up without a mother or father at some point.
 NGOs estimate that in EU member states like Romania, Bulgaria and Poland, for example, 500,000 to 1 million children are affected.

 The numbers aren’t reliable because many parents don’t inform the authorities when they leave their children with relatives.
 This is either due to ignorance, negligence or fear that they could lose custody of their children, according to Daniela Titaru, director of the social and child authority DGASPC in Romania’s Bacau county.
 Titaru’s area of jurisdiction has the highest number of “latchkey kids” in the entire country.
 “There are many empty villages in our county, plus a lot of fallow land.
 There is a shortage of labor everywhere,” she says.

 Scarisoara is also half abandoned.
 The village isn’t far from the Siret River, tucked between gently rolling hills.
 It belongs to the municipality of Corbasca and has 719 official residents.
 But it’s almost only children, teenagers and elderly people who walk along its quiet streets.
 Most adults of working age, as the locals say, are “plecati in strainatate” — they’ve “gone abroad.”

 The family stories are all similar, and usually take place in rural areas suffering from high unemployment.
 The money that parents earn there is not enough to provide the basic necessities for their families, not to mention a secure future.